rajranjhan/LocalMachineSetup/README.md

     zsh-autosuggestions
 )

+7. Configuring Plugins
+Next, enable these plugins in your .zshrc file.

+Open the .zshrc file in a text editor.
+Find the plugins array and add zsh-syntax-highlighting and zsh-autosuggestions Save the file and restart your terminal or run source ~/.zshrc. plugins=(git zsh-syntax-highlighting zsh-autosuggestions)

-7. Tmux
+8. Tmux

 brew install tmux

-8. Install Fig for autocompletion
+9. Install Fig for autocompletion

 brew install fig